ever-been/everDoc/src/book/markdown/taskapi.md

 	ResultPersister rp = results.createResultPersister(SampleResult.RESULT_ENTITY_ID));
 	rp.persist(result);

 Note that the `ResultPersister` object is `AutoCloseable`, which means you need to ensure its `close` method is called when you no longer need the object.
-The best way to achive this is by enclosing the instantiation inside a try-catch block:
+The best way to achieve this is by enclosing the instantiation inside a try-catch block:

 	try (ResultPersister rp = results.createResultPersister(...)) {
 		...